-Sec.
+- Sec.
 2 Academic Titles.
-To achieve consistency in the use of academic titles among the institutions of the System, the following Subsections describe the use of titles to apply in all institutions.

-2.2 Other Titles.
-The following academic titles may also be used by the institutions of the U. T. System.
+To achieve consistency in the use of academic titles among the institutions of the System, the following Subsections describe the use of titles to apply in all institutions. - . . . - 2.2 Other Titles.
+The following academic titles may also be used by the institutions of the U.T.
+System.
 Tenure may not be awarded to a person appointed to these titles.
-With the exception of the title of Instructor. academic service with these titles may not be counted toward the satisfaction of any maximum probationary period.
+With the exception of the title of Instructor, academic service with these titles may not be counted toward the satisfaction of any maximum probationary period.
 Appointments to these titles shall be for a period of time not to exceed one academic year except in the case of Lecturer, Senior Lecturer, or a clinical or research position with a title authorized by Section 2.2(g) below when an appointment may be for periods of time not to exceed three academic years.
 With the exception of the title of Instructor, such appointments shall terminate at the expiration of the stated period of appointment without notification of nonrenewal.
-Except for the titles described in Sections 2.2(n) and 2.2(o), lif an institution determines that it is to the benefit of the institution, it may offer reappointments to these titles in accordance with Texas Education Code Section 51.943 and may provide annual renewability of two- and three-year appointments.
+Except for the titles described in Sections 2.2(n) and 2.2(o), if an institution determines that it is to the benefit of the institution, it may offer reappointments to these titles in accordance with Texas Education Code Section 51.943 and may provide annual renewability of two- and three-year appointments.

 (i) Adjunct Professor, Adjunct Associate Professor, and Adjunct Assistant Professor.
 One of these titles may be used when a qualified person from business, industry, government, private practice, or another institution of higher education may be teaching a course or participating in the teaching of a course at one of the institutions.
 For the health institutions, this prefix should be used only for those persons not involved in patient care who otherwise satisfy the above criteria.
 Appointments to the faculty with an adjunct title may be with or without pay and shall be for a stated period of time not to exceed one academic year.
 Such appointments shall terminate upon expiration of the stated period of appointment without notification of nonrenewal.
-If an institution determines that it is to the benefit of the institution, it may offer reappointment to an adjunct faculty member in accordance with the Texas Education Code Section 51.943.